MKevinEvans/ProblemTwoSalesTaxJava/README.md

+# NOTE: THE "DIRECTIONS TO RUN" WERE INCLUDED BECAUSE THE PROBLEM WAS SUBMITTED VIA ZIP FILE.
+THEY MAY BE IGNORED HERE.

 # Assumptions:

 From the problem description, as well as the relationship between the given input and given output, I was able to deduce the following assumptions: